Quality Drainage Scoria used in construction

 Pea straw is known for its high nitrogen content, while Lucerne has high levels of potassium and phosphorus and Sugar cane breaks down to provide hummus to the soil, making them all great choices to improve soil fertility and an important mulch to promote plant growth.

-b: Wood & Bark Mulch
+b: Wood & Bark Chips

-These mulches are highly effective in suppressing weed growth and conserving soil moisture while providing an attractive ground cover.
+These types are highly effective in suppressing weed growth and conserving soil moisture while providing an attractive ground cover.
 The larger size of the mulch pieces also means that they break down slowly over time, making them an excellent option for gardeners who prefer a low-maintenance solution.

-However, it is important to use a mulch that is appropriate for your specific plant needs since some wood chip and bark mulches can be quite acidic and negatively affect soil ph.
+However, it is important to use a mulch that is appropriate for your specific plant needs since some wood chip and bark chips can be quite acidic and negatively affect soil ph.
 It is best to source your mulch from landscape supply companies as they stock quality products.

 c: Hardscaping